Kimberly-McBlaze/Numbers-Station/README.md

 5. Execute the "create-human-readable-otp.py" script.
 It will transform the "one_time_pad.txt" into a human-readable text file.
 Share this newly generated file with your intended recipient; it will be named "sorted_formatted_one_time_pad.txt," but feel free to rename it before sharing.

+6. Should you wish to change your one-time pad, repeat the steps from 2 above to generate a new "one_time_pad.txt."
+Ensure that your one-time pad remains secure and confidential, as it's a critical component of encoding and decoding messages.
+Make sure you backup your old one-time pad before doing this (this is optional).

 **Important Tips:**

 If the "encode-message.py" script generates a group of numbers with less than 5 digits, follow these steps: